instructure/canvas-ios/.github/README.md

 ## Xcode Templates

-Xcode templates can be found under the `templates` directory.
+Xcode templates can be found under the `./.github/templates` directory.
 Copy the contents of that directory to `~/Library/Developer/Xcode/Templates/`.
 Run `make sync` to update your project after you have created your files from these templates.